arangamani/jenkins_api_client/README.md

 ##### New (v >= 1.519)
 * All options work, and build number is accurately determined from queue info.
+* The build trigger success code is now 201 (Created).
+Previously it was 302.

 #### Initiating a build and returning the build_number